Shelob9/cashier/UPGRADE.md

 #### Confirmation Email

-These changes add a built-in way for Cashier to send reminder emails to the customer when payment confirmation is needed for off-session.
-For example, when a subscription renews.
+These changes add a built-in way for Cashier to send reminder emails to the customer when off-session payment confirmation is needed, for example, when a subscription renews.
 It can be enabled by setting an env variable `CASHIER_PAYMENT_EMAILS=true`.
 By default these emails are disabled.
 Note that you'll need to setup a working email driver for this.

 One limitation of this addition is that emails will be sent out even when customers are on-session during a payment that requires an extra action.
 This is because there's no way to know for Stripe that the payment was done on- or off-session.
 But a customer will never be charged twice and will simply see a "Payment Successful" message if they visit the payment page again.